Personal Independence Payments and Bedroom Tax

 Check how much you are likely to lose using the Citizens Advice Bedroom Tax calculator.
 You can see if you have a ‘spare’ bedroom according to new housing benefit regulations.
 The calculator will also show you how much housing benefit you could potentially lose.

 Check that you are receiving everything you are entitled to.
-If want to stay there and think you can manage, you should make plans to put aside the extra money you will need.
+If you want to stay at the property and think you can manage, you should make plans to put aside the extra money you will need.

 Everyone's situation is different.
 If you want to consider moving to a smaller property or a mutual exchange, contact your Housing Officer and look at Home Swapper.